joaovdiasb/laravel-multi-tenancy/README.md

 ```
 > **{reference?}** Used to pass on request header to identify tenancy

-> All params are optional, if not present, will be ask on console
+> All params are optional, if not present, will be asked on console

 - Migrate tenancy:
 ```bash